 As such, it’s tough to see past the Polestar 2 as one of the best cars on the road.
 With a driving range of almost 300 miles on a charge, a 78 kWh battery, and 300 kW from twin electric motors for a sub-5 second 0-62mph time, Polestar will have a tough task building enough for demand.

 For around a decade, if you wanted a family-sized electric hatchback, almost the default choice was the Nissan Leaf.
-Now however, Citroen has muscled in on the action with its e-C4.
+Now, however, Citroen has muscled into our top 10 electric cars with its e-C4.
 Unsurprisingly for a car that focuses on comfort and refinement as much as the C4 does, Citroen’s hatch is best with an electric motor, proving more refined and more responsive.

 Extremely comfortable, spacious inside, and with a cleverly thought out interior – including a tablet-stand for the front passenger – Citroen’s practical hatch has a driving range of more than 200 miles on a charge, and ultra-rapid charging at up to 100 kW.

 The PSA Group – which includes Peugeot, Citroen, Vauxhall, and DS Automobiles – has exploded onto the electric vehicle scene recently, and Peugeot’s e-208 is just about pick of the bunch.
 Using the same powertrain across almost a dozen different models makes mass-production simple, and a platform designed for electrification has seen the likes of Peugeot and Vauxhall pitch their electric superminis alongside conventional petrol and diesel variants – and people are moving to EV.